-We had \$6.0 million of Senior Notes outstanding as of December 31, 2020.
-In addition, the U.S. property and casualty business had \$10.5 million of Senior Secured Notes outstanding at our U.S. holding company.
+At year end 2020, we had \$6.0 million of Senior Notes outstanding issued by American Overseas Group Limited.
+These notes were assigned to our U.S. holding company subsidiary, OACC in exchange for a dividend in kind. \$6.0 million remains outstanding on these Senior Notes.
+In addition, the U.S. property and casualty business had \$10.5 million of Senior Secured Notes outstanding at OACC.
 The Company believes that its existing resources will be sufficient to service these obligations for the foreseeable future.